semaphoreci/semaphore/docs/docs/getting-started/tour/continuous-integration.md

 import VideoTutorial from '@site/src/components/VideoTutorial';
 import Steps from '@site/src/components/Steps';

-With the basics covered, we're ready to tackle a more Continuous Integration (CI) on a more complex project.
+With the basics covered, we're ready to tackle a more CI on a more complete project.

 In this section you will learn about: